Prem-sharma34/simple_finder/README.md

 # simple_finder

-It is very simple recipe finder application of those people who doesn't understand tech , very less use to it
+It is very simple recipe finder application of those people who doesn't understand tech or very less use to it